 It’s no longer a secret that Google keeps tabs on every website you visit.
 So how do you stop Google from tracking your searches?
 Or even better, how do you stop Google from tracking everything you do on the web?
 In this article, you’ll learn how to stop Google from tracking your searches even if you’re not signed in.

 How to Stop Google from Tracking Your Searches

 Google, one of the most popular websites, collects a considerable amount of data about you and all your online activities.

-The search engine giant makes billions of dollars every year, and one of its main sources of revenue comes from advertising.
+The search engine giant makes billions of dollars annually, and one of its main revenue sources is advertising.